10 most exciting PC games spotted at the PC Gaming Show 2019

 Shenmue 3

-Yu Suzuki took to the stage at the PC Gaming Show, and the legendary video game designer behind hit Sega classics like Outrun, Vitra Fighter and After Burner had a sequel to one of his biggest Dreamcast games: Shenmue 3.
+Yu Suzuki took to the stage at the PC Gaming Show, and the legendary video game designer behind hit Sega classics like Outrun, Vitra Fighter and After Burner formally introduced a long-awaited sequel to one of his biggest Dreamcast games: Shenmue 3.
 It’s finally coming out, and doing so under the Deep Silver label on November 19, 2019.
-Even if the 3D graphics won’t blow you away anymore, there’s more martial arts combat it seems and the story is meant to be the real selling point and Shenmue fans will eat it up.
+Even if the dated 3D graphics won’t blow you away anymore, there’s more martial arts combat it seems and the story is meant to be the real selling point that Shenmue fans will surely eat up.

 Borderlands 3